 An employer that has an STBVA is expected to have a reporting system to track days spent by business visitors working for them in the UK.
 Employees are expected to periodically report days spent in the UK on business to a central administrative point.
 The extent of detail that the UK employer needs to provide to HMRC depends upon the number of days that the individual spends in the UK in the tax year.

 PKF Littlejohn can provide advice to your company as to whether or not an STBVA will be necessary for your organisation.
 We can process the application on your behalf and provide assistance in the tracking process and annual reporting required, once the agreement has been put in place.

-If you believe your organisation may be affected, please contact Joseph Brown.
+If you believe your organisation may be affected, please contact Jonathon Collins.